vmoroz/node/doc/api/embedding.md

 applications, the C-based API is useful when Node.js is embedded as a shared libnode library into C++ or non-C++ applications.

-The C embedding API is defined in [src/node_embedding_api.h][] in the Node.js source tree.

-## API design overview
+### API design overview

-One of the goals for the C based embedder API is to be ABI stable.
+One of the goals for the C based runtime API is to be ABI stable.
 It means that applications must be able to use newer libnode versions without recompilation.
 The following design principles are targeting to achieve that goal.